jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 The first curve is a ROC curve that explains the results of our KNN.
 Area Under the Curve” (AUC) of “Receiver Characteristic Operator” (ROC) is a plot of True Positive Rate vs False Positive Rate The AUC-ROC curve helps us visualize how well our machine learning classifier is performing.
-Our calculated AUC on graph is actually 0.94 for the KNN, (0.5<AUC<1), so there is a high chance that the classifier will be able to distinguish the positive class values from the negative class values.
+(1) Our calculated AUC on graph is actually 0.94 for the KNN, (0.5<AUC<1), so there is a high chance that the classifier will be able to distinguish the positive class values from the negative class values.

 ![roc_curve.png](/public/roc_curve.png)

-The ROC is a probability curve that plots the TPR against FPR at various threshold values and essentially separates the ‘signal’ from the ‘noise’.
+The ROC is a probability curve that plots the TPR against FPR at various threshold values and essentially separates the ‘signal’ from the ‘noise’.(1)
-The Area Under the Curve (AUC) is the measure of the ability of a classifier to distinguish between classes and is used as a summary of the ROC curve.
-The higher the AUC, the better the performance of the model at distinguishing between the positive and negative classes.
+The Area Under the Curve (AUC) is the measure of the ability of a classifier to distinguish between classes and is used as a summary of the ROC curve.(1) The higher the AUC, the better the performance of the model at distinguishing between the positive and negative classes.
+(1)

 This is so because the classifier is able to detect more numbers of True positives and True negatives than False negatives and False positives.
 ROC curves can present an overly optimistic view of an algorithm’s performance if there is a large skew in the class distribution.